The BPSI Ecker Fellows Program

 Director, Ecker Fellows Program

-A historian of visual cultures, Diane directs the Program for Public Humanities at the Jonathan M. Tisch College of Civic Life at Tufts.
-She has been the Visiting Professor of Public Humanities at Brown, and for the 2023-2024 academic year will be a visiting fellow at the Edmond and Lily Safra Center for Ethics at Harvard.
+A historian of visual cultures, Diane directs the Program for Public Humanities at the Jonathan M. Tisch College of Civic Life at Tufts, where she is also on their faculty.
+She has been the Visiting Professor of Public Humanities at Brown, and for the 2023-2024 year was a visiting fellow at the Edmond and Lily Safra Center for Ethics at Harvard.
 An affiliate scholar and faculty member at BPSI, she is also Chair here of the Division for Interdisciplinary Psychoanalysis.

-Her writings often focus on the role of objects and spaces within the construction of early psychoanalytic ideas, and she is the author of On Dangerous Ground: Freud’s Visual Cultures of the Unconscious (2019).
+Her psychoanalytically-focused writings often address the role of objects and spaces within the field’s foundational concepts.
+Since publishing On Dangerous Ground: Freud’s Visual Cultures of the Unconscious in 2019, she has examined the visual implications of Freud’s “Wolf Man” case, and authored a two-part series on his constructions of amnesia.
 Visit Diane’s website.

 Paul G. Ecker, MD